 For example, I have put the SEO category on my Blog menu.

 3. Update your Permalink Structure (very important)

 I cannot say enough how much is it required for SEO purposes.

-Permalinks should have a clean structure and not something which can confuse the search engines.
+Permalinks should have a clear structure and not be something that can confuse search engines.

 Check the options.
-You can set in any format.
+You can set it in any format.

 But ALWAYS choose the one which will give you a clean URL.
-No dates are required, neither the month when you publish.
+No dates are required, nor the month when you publish.
 Just your blog name along with the Post title.

 Check out how permalinks affect the On-page SEO.

 4. Keep your theme consistent

 I know it is really difficult to choose and settle for one theme at first.
 If you have just started with your site then definitely you will be trying out different themes to see which works best for your niche and overall feel.